 I generally don’t show works-in-progress to my students.
 They’re like someone’s mother—either they love everything, or they are brutally critical.
 I do show my students the various stages of the publishing process after a book’s been acquired—editorial notes, various stages of revision, sketches, F&Gs (I know, it sounds dirty but it means “folded and gathered” pages), and we always celebrate the release of a new book with a book birthday party.

-Another question for you, Lesléa–Why are more LGBTQ+ voices needed in children’s publishing?
+Another question for you, Lesléa–Why are more LGBTQIA+ voices needed in children’s publishing?

 Lesléa Newman: We need as many voices as possible because there are endless ways to be a family, and all children deserve to see themselves in a book.
 When Heather first came out, I heard stories of kids going to bed with the book under their pillow, kids hugging the book like it was a friend, kids crossing out the word “Heather” every time it appears in the book and writing their own names instead.